0GiS0/azure-dev-center-demos/README.md

 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)

-Alternatively, you can use Dev Containers with Visual Studio Code.
+Alternatively, you can use [Dev Containers extension with Visual Studio Code](https://marketplace.visualstudio.com/items/?itemName=ms-vscode-remote.remote-containers).
 Just open this repo in a container to get all required tools pre-installed.

 You will also need a `.env` file with a personal access token to read GitHub repo contents.
 See `.env-sample` for the expected format.